opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 ### RGB Gesture Recognition ROS2 Node

-For gesture recognition, the ROS [node](./opendr_perception/gesture_recognition_node.py) is based on the gesture recognition learner defined [here](../../../../src/opendr/perception/gesture_recognition/), and the documentation of the learner can be found [here](../../../../docs/reference/gesture-recognition-learner.md).
+For gesture recognition, the ROS2 [node](./opendr_perception/gesture_recognition_node.py) is based on the gesture recognition learner defined [here](../../../../src/opendr/perception/gesture_recognition/), and the documentation of the learner can be found [here](../../../../docs/reference/gesture-recognition-learner.md).

 #### Instructions for basic usage: